-What Types of SSD Benefits Are Available in North Carolina?
+What Types of Social Security Disability Benefits are Available in Lowesville, North Carolina?

-It is important to understand your options for receiving financial assistance if you develop a long-term disability or terminal disease that prevents you from working.
+It is important to understand your options for receiving financial assistance if you develop a long-term disability or terminal disease that leaves you unable to work.
 The Social Security Administration (SSA) offers two programs of financial assistance for such individuals:

-- Supplemental Security Income (SSI) — This program is designed for people who suffer from a qualifying disability and have a very low income but are not eligible for SSDI benefits because they lack a sufficient work history.
+This program is designed for people who suffer from a qualifying disability and have a very low income but are not eligible to receive SSDI benefits because they lack a sufficient work history.
 In addition to federal benefits, you may be eligible for a supplement in North Carolina.
 If you qualify for SSI, you also automatically qualify for Medicaid assistance.

 When you suffer from a disability, of course, your family members suffer as well.
 The SSA recognizes this fact.
 When you apply for federal disability benefits, certain family members may be eligible for benefits as well, including: